pyrokitsu/Amazon-Purchase-Bot/README.md

 # Amazon Purcharse Bot
 Amazon Purchase Bot is for automatize article checking and bought in case of availability based on Selenium

-Working for amazon.fr with windows
+Working for amazon.fr with Windows

 # Installing
 Dependency: